rkolbi/Simple_Sender/README.md

 - Linux only: this section is hidden on non-Linux platforms.
 - Trigger behavior: enabled outlets turn on when a job starts and turn off when a job finishes, stops, alarms, or is canceled/aborted.
+- Stream directives: exact trimmed `VACUUM_ON` / `VACUUM_OFF` lines in streamed files toggle the configured Vacuum outlet immediately; these lines are consumed by the sender and are never sent to GRBL.
 - Safety: keep a physical e-stop/power cutoff available.
 Kasa control is convenience automation, not a safety system.
 - Reliability: Kasa device operations use bounded request timeouts (default 15s).
 If a device call stalls, the action fails with a logged timeout instead of blocking the accessory worker indefinitely.